drake-nathan/js-style-kit/README.md

 JS Style Kit is a comprehensive, batteries-included linting and formatting solution for modern JavaScript and TypeScript projects.

 - ✅ All dependencies included (ESLint, Prettier, plugins) - no need to install extras
-- ✅ ESlint v9 flat config
+- ✅ ESLint v9 flat config
 - ✅ TypeScript support out of the box
 - ✅ Optional React and React Compiler support
 - ✅ JSDoc validation with configurable requirements for libraries